JessubKim/CppMeetup-OlympiadSubmission-PixelBlending/README.md

 # Input file
 1. Input file is an image file in .PPM (Portable Pix Map) extension.
 More info on PPM here - https://www.cs.swarthmore.edu/~soni/cs35/f13/Labs/extras/01/ppm_info.html
+* For this challenge, we will restrict the first header line to be "P3" and the max color range to be 255.
 2. The image file is of size a x b. (a is the column pixel count and b is the row pixel count)
 3. The image can be thought of as a "spritesheet", a list of images of size a x c combined into one. (where "b" is a multiple of "c")
 * We will refer to each image within the "spritesheet" as a "sub-image"